How do we help patients?

 There are approximately 1,442 Lymphoma clinical trials and 158 trials specific to Follicular Lymphoma that are recruiting patients in the United States right now.
 With such an extensive list, many of them could be beneficial for you.
-Our team of oncology nurses and our artificial intelligence based clinical trial matching system will find the best option for you.
+Our team of patient advocates, who are oncology nurses, and our artificial intelligence based clinical trial matching system will find the best option for you.

 - Copanlisib and Rituximab in Relapsed Indolent B-cell Non-Hodgkin's Lymphoma (iNHL)